yamilburgos/JS_JavaRISK/README.md

 - Use the **KISS (Keep It Simple Stupid)** and **DRY (Don't Repeat Yourself)** principles
 - Use **Vanilla JavaScript** or **jQuery** for **DOM manipulation**
 - **Deploy your game online**, where the rest of the world can access it
-- Use **adaptive design** and media queries for HTML and CSS (adhere to best practices)
+- Use **responsive design** and media queries for HTML and CSS (adhere to best practices)

-You cannot use:

-- **External libraries without pre-approval**, except jQuery and FontAwesome.
-This includes things like D3, Bootstrap, etc.
-- **HTML5 Canvas**.
-I know it sounds tempting, but believe me, it is _not worth it_.
-(I used Canvas and it was a big mistake!! - J)
+**IF** you have completed your MVP (minimum viable product) you can seek approval from your squad lead before incorporting external libraries.

 ---

 ### Necessary Deliverables

 - A **working game, built by you**, hosted on the internet
+- Your code *must* be commented.
+Your code is not just for computers, we have to read it comments are an integral part of that process.
-- A **git repository hosted on Github**, with a link to your hosted game in the URL section, and **frequent** commits dating back to the very beginning of the project
+- A **git repository hosted on Github**, with a link to your hosted game in the URL section, and **daily** commits dating back to the very beginning of the project.
+A rule of thumb is to commit after each function.
 - **A ``readme.md`` file** which must include:
   - Explanations of the technologies used
   - Approach taken